September 2, 2018 2:05 pm

 The Bottom Line

-Because they work so many muscles and give you great glutes for days, we consider squats an absolute staple for leg workouts.
-Plus, you can level up the exercise and keep things interesting for your muscles.
+Because they work so many muscles and give you glorious glutes for days on end, we consider squats to be an essential leg workout.
+Plus, you can vary the exercise and keep things interesting for your muscles.

-Take the time to find out just how many squats can do for you to get the exercise that is needed.
-You want to work your body, and the best way to do so is right from the comfort of your own home.
-Put the exercises together and see how far you take when the time comes.
+Take the time to find out how many squats you can do to get the exercise you need.
+You want to work your body and the best way to do that is in the comfort of your own home.
+Put the exercises together and see how far you get when the time comes.

 FAQ